 Folk music is often music with roots in the oral traditions of both rural and urban areas: dance music, field songs, workbooks, local varieties of chorales and more.
 But folk music at KMH is also experimental and cross-border innovation, where local popular traditions interact with expressions and techniques from other cultures.

 KMH's folk music teachers are also prominent artists on the Swedish folk music scene.
 They include:

-- Professor Sven Ahlbäck – folk music theory, violin, folk music history etc.
+- Professor Sven Ahlbäck – Swedish folk music

 - Arne Forsén – piano